Skip to main content

 Statute: Sustained falsification of financial statements, business records, or asset valuations to defraud lenders, insurers, taxing authorities, or the public — established by jury verdict, civil judgment, or regulatory finding.

-Basis: $355M NY civil fraud judgment for systematic asset overvaluation; $25M Trump University settlement; $2M Trump Foundation fine; crypto pump-and-dump ($TRUMP, $MELANIA, World Liberty Financial); Kushner $2B Saudi fund over advisory board objections; Qatar 747 emoluments
+Basis: $355M NY civil fraud judgment (February 2024, Justice Engoron presiding) for systematic asset overvaluation; $25M Trump University settlement (2016); $2M Trump Foundation court-ordered fine and 2018 dissolution by NY AG for self-dealing; the cryptocurrency pump-and-dump operations ($TRUMP, $MELANIA, World Liberty Financial); Jared Kushner Saudi PIF $2B over the advisory board's objections; Qatar 747 valued at ~$400M; the documented decades-long pattern of asset-valuation manipulation across the Trump Organization.

 At $1 million per day